-Participating in the Lymphedema Program
+Joining the Lymphedema Program

-To schedule an appointment, please call 845-786-4194.
+To schedule an appointment with a certified lymphedema therapist or for further information, please call 845-786-4194.